Last Updated on September 28, 2023

 A Note on Getting Around the City

-Although these are maps for walking tours, you may sometimes want to take the Metro or a taxi due to the distances involved, such as when going from Montmartre to the Arc de Triomphe de l’Étoile.
+Although these are maps for walking tours, you may sometimes want to take the Metro or a taxi due to the distances involved, such as from Montmartre to the Arc de Triomphe de l’Étoile.
 Another might be the half-hour walk (at minimum) from the Musée d’Orsay to the Jardin du Luxembourg (Luxembourg Gardens).

 This is when an app such as Rome2Rio is invaluable.
 As have many other travelers, I’ve been using Rome2Rio for years.
 But most travelers, I suspect, use it primarily for longer-distance travel, say from Paris to Brussels.
 But it’s also a valuable resource in navigating your way around Paris or any other city.

-You only need to type in any two places on the app on your phone and it will show you several different routes to reach your destination.
-In addition, it will also show you how long it will take to get there when walking, or by taking a taxi, bus or Metro.
+You only need to type in any two places on the app on your phone, and it will show you several different routes to reach your destination.
+In addition, it will also show you how long it will take to get there when walking or by taking a taxi, bus, or Metro.

-And even better yet, especially for travelers on a budget, it also provides the approximate cost for each, noting which is recommended as well as as which is the cheapest and fastest.
+Even better yet, especially for travelers on a budget, it also provides the approximate cost for each, noting which is recommended and which is the cheapest and fastest.
+I’ve also found it an excellent resource for planning a trip, potentially saving time and money.

 Day 1 – A Walking Tour of Paris Map